rithmschool/LinkedList/README.md

 1. The server must be Node.js and Express.js, and the database must be PostgreSQL.
 1. The API must be built to spec according to the [documentation on Apiary](https://linkedlist.docs.apiary.io/).
 1. The server must implement authentication using JWT and encrypt passwords in the database.
+1. The server must have automated endpoint tests, written with Jest/SuperTest, for each endpoint.
-1. The server must be deployed to Heroku.
+1. (BONUS) The server must be deployed to Heroku.

 ### Specific Requirements